 It's been quite some time since I watched Hunter x Hunter, but I still have that same excitement within me about the series as I did when I first completed it.
 It's one of my favorite anime series and I highly recommend it to anyone who has yet to give it a shot.
+In other news, the Hunter x Hunter manga, which has been on hiatus since 2018, may be returning soon.

 Even with six seasons, Hunter x Hunter managed to maintain my attention with its strong character development, interesting personalities, and some of the best arcs in all of anime.
 Each arc feels fresh and are unique in their own ways, so I truly believe it has something for everyone.